FEDEVEL/custom-keyboard/README.md

 # Custom Keyboard
-This github fill be updated before publishing the custom keyboard tutorial video.
+This github will be updated before publishing the custom keyboard tutorial video.